marcpouzet/zrun/README.md

 Edwards and Lee, Science of Computer Programming 2006.

-The internal mechanics of the semantics and interpreter is based on paper "A Co-iterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997).
+The internal mechanics of the semantics and interpreter is based on (an old) paper "A Coiterative Characterization of Synchronous Stream Functions", by Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997).